tdiepenb/MedicalImageRegistration/README.md

 The ANTsPy Notebook uses [AntsPy](https://github.com/ANTsX/ANTsPy) version 0.5.3 and was run on Python Version 3.12. as it wouldn't work with Python 3.10.
-The ANTsPy Evaluation takes quite a bit of time when Run on Colab using the CPU, we therefore recommend running this Notebook either on your local machine or using the T4 Runtime of Colab.
+The ANTsPy Evaluation takes quite a bit of time when Run on Colab, we therefore recommend running this Notebook on your local machine.

 Other libraries used in the AbdomenCTCT directory included: